-Today is a beautiful but sickly hot day here in NYC and I am faced with another customer who pre-purchased his parts and wants us to install them.
+When I wrote this, I was faced with another customer who pre-purchased his parts and wants us to install them.
 In the past in all the shops I worked at I never offered this option to customers, but at some shops that will try to give customers more options then just what they must offer.
-This post is going to be all about the + and – to buying your own parts as well as information on getting it right the first time when you do buy them.
+This article is intended to help you understand what the benefits and drawbacks of buying your own parts are.

 Many parts, i.e. electrical components are non-refundable.
 If you end up with the wrong part you must eat the cost.

 If you Decide to Buy Your Own Parts

 I advise that you get your car checked out first prior to purchasing the part.
 This way you are certain of what the problem is and buy the correct part.

 Be sure to know all the little details that might be needed.
 Don’t think that a question regarding 4WD or ABS doesn’t matter.
 Know what the sub model of the car is, whether it has ABS, if it’s 4WD, if it has third row seating etc.

 When in doubt err on the side of caution.
 Don’t by a part when there are multiple options and you don’t have the answers to some questions.